Luka7711/routine_front/README.md

 # Routine -Blog Chat app
-The app was created with React, Bootstrap 4.4.1
+The app was created with React, Bootstrap 4.4.1, Express

 ## Set up
 ```